 Is ensuring an inclusive workplace on your agenda for 2021?
 Check out our animated video, which introduces the ways EARN stands at the ready to help employers recruit, hire, retain, and advance qualified individuals with disabilities.
 The video highlights the benefits of a disability-inclusive workplace.
 You will also find valuable resources available on the EARN website, such as the Inclusion@Work employer policy framework, links to state and local organizations, and information on disability nondiscrimination laws and regulations.
 Watch the video.

 DOL Guidance to Support Workplace Flexibilities

 The U.S. Department of Labor’s Wage and Hour Division (WHD) recently published new guidance on telework arrangements and virtual communication to help employers continue to meet the challenges presented by COVID-19.
 As part of this, WHD issued a Field Assistance Bulletin (FAB) addressing when it will consider telemedicine an “in-person” visit for establishing a serious health condition, which qualifies an eligible employee for protection under the Family and Medical Leave Act.
 Read the FAB.

 Workforce Recruitment Program

-The 2020 Workforce Recruitment Program (WRP) database is now available!
-Managed by the U.S. Department of Labor’s Office of Disability Employment Policy in cooperation with the U.S. Department of Defense, the WRP is a recruitment and referral program that connects federal employers with highly qualified, pre-screened college students and recent graduates with disabilities seeking internships or permanent jobs.
-Federal employers can use the WRP database to source and contact candidates that meet their specific workforce needs.
-Learn more about the WRP.
+The 2021 Workforce Recruitment Program (WRP) database is now available!
+Managed by the U.S. Department of Labor’s Office of Disability Employment Policy in cooperation with the U.S. Department of Defense, the WRP is a recruitment and referral program.
+It connects federal employers with highly qualified, pre-screened college students and recent graduates with disabilities seeking internships or permanent jobs.
+Learn about the WRP.

 MARK YOUR CALENDAR